jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v12.md

  - To those people: thank you!
 Such moments inspire me to keep writing in hopes of spreading the potential of internet connection to more human beings.

 Most of this comes down to the simple fact I sat down, wrote some words, and published them to the internet.
-The potential of the internet is staggering and it's clear to me most of the potential value for humanity has not been realized yet.
+The potential of writing on the internet for anyone is staggering and it's clear to me most of this potential has not been realized yet.

-For the past year I've been building Ressemble - better communication for sales teams.
+For the past year I've been building at [Ressemble](https://ressemble.com) - better communication for sales teams.
 I’m happy and well-compensated and I’ll likely stay for a while.
 I believe our effort has a good chance of giving me the resources to work on harder, less fundable problems after.

 I love code and what it enables for me and the world at large, but I’m coming to terms with the fact I’d rather look at a writing app all day instead one for code.
 Preferably a writing app I can use outside or while walking, with voice dictation.
 In particular, I’m excited to help create (or perhaps someday fund):